super7ramp/croiseur/doc/how-to/Add-a-dictionary-to-an-existing-dictionary-provider.md

 Simply copy-paste the file(s) to the location determined in previous step.

-Alternatively, you may customize the value of the `com.gitlab.super7ramp.croiseur.dictionary.path` system property.
+Alternatively, you may customize the value of the `re.belv.croiseur.dictionary.path` system property.
 This can be done by manually modifying the value in the launcher script or by using the environment variables `CROISEUR_CLI_OPTS` and `CROISEUR_GUI_OPTS`, e.g.:

 ```
-export CROISEUR_CLI_OPTS="-Dcom.gitlab.super7ramp.croiseur.dictionary.path=${MY_CUSTOM_DICTIONARIES}"
+export CROISEUR_CLI_OPTS="-Dre.belv.croiseur.dictionary.path=${MY_CUSTOM_DICTIONARIES}"
 ./bin/croiseur-cli
 ```